Bkevz/FLIGHT/docs/implementation-plan/flight-selection-data-flow-fix.md

 ## Project Status Board

 ### To Do
-- [ ] Task 4: Add Data Validation and Error Handling
-- [ ] Task 5: Testing and Validation
+- [ ] Task 5: Testing and Validation - IN PROGRESS
+  - [x] URL encoding/decoding fix tested and working
+  - [ ] End-to-end flow testing needed

 ### In Progress
 - [ ] None